learn-co-students/nyc-mhtn-ds-102218-lectures/Module 4/mod_4_project.md

 * Conclusion
   * So what?
 Given your analysis, what do we now know about our initial problem statement?

-Your final product can either be an analysis (in a jupyter notebook, dashboard, or slideshow) or a web application (with Flask or Dash).
+Your final product can either be an analysis (in a Jupyter notebook, dashboard, or slideshow) or a web application (with Flask or Dash).

 #### Data Gathering